Turkey

 Production

-Turkey production is scattered around the United States.
-The top five turkey-producing states in 2015 were (by number raised): Minnesota, North Carolina, Arkansas, Indian and Missouri.
-Minnesota produced more than 41 million turkeys, and North Carolina produced more than 31 million turkeys (National Turkey Federation, 2021).
+In 2024 there was 200 million turkeys raised in the U.S. Turkey production is scattered around the United States.
+The top five turkey-producing states in 2024 were (by number raised): Minnesota, North Carolina, Arkansas, Indiana and Missouri.
+Minnesota produced 32 million turkeys, and North Carolina produced more than 27 million turkeys (USDA NASS, 2024).

 Demand

 According to the USDA, consumers are increasingly choosing poultry as their meat products.
-Over the last 10 years, the percentage of poultry meat consumption has grown more rapidly than red meats.
+In the U.S. turkey consumption per capita has almost doubled in the past 50 years.

-The National Turkey Federation says the U.S. turkey industry has experienced unprecedented growth during the past 20 years.
-The federation states, “Today’s consumer recognizes turkey’s nutritional value and enjoys turkey year-round, not just during the holidays."
+The National Turkey Federation states, “Today’s consumer recognizes turkey’s nutritional value and enjoys turkey year-round, not just during the holidays."
 The turkey industry has developed from a single-product, holiday-oriented market to a year-round, diversified and value-added product line.
 Increasingly, turkey products are marketed in a variety of ways.
 In the deli markets, turkey has developed as a favorite for health-conscious consumers.

 Drivers of Demand